tanviroy/trvl/README.md

 ### User Profile - Update Info, View User Insights

 ## Citations
 Nearly all of the project code was written by us ourselves.
-We used documentation code for React Bootstrap, Express, and Passportjs where needed.
+We used documentation code for React Bootstrap, Express, MapBox, and Passportjs where needed.
 * We scraped the hotel data from [Airbnb](https://www.airbnb.co.in/)